cmake-wheel/cmeel/docs/packaging-guide.md

 #### `has-binaries`

-Boolean setting to build wheels with architecture-dependent binaries. `true` by default
+Boolean setting to build wheels with architecture-dependent binaries. `true` by default.

 #### `has-sitelib`